googleapis/google-cloud-python/packages/google-cloud-bigquery-datatransfer/docs/index.rst

 .. include:: multiprocessing.rst

 API Reference
 -------------
 .. toctree::
     :maxdepth: 2

-    Client <bigquery_datatransfer_v1/services>
+    bigquery_datatransfer_v1/services
-    Types <bigquery_datatransfer_v1/types>
+    bigquery_datatransfer_v1/types

 Migration Guide
 ---------------

-See the guide below for instructions on migrating to the 2.x release of this library.
+See the guide below for instructions on migrating to the latest version.

 .. toctree::
     :maxdepth: 2

     UPGRADING

 Changelog
 ---------

-For a list of all ``google-cloud-bigquery-bigquery-datatransfer`` releases:
+For a list of all ``google-cloud-bigquery-datatransfer`` releases:

 .. toctree::
     :maxdepth: 2

     changelog